sassoftware/sas-viya-dmml-pipelines/open_source_code_node/use_output_in_child_nodes/README.md

 3. Under Data tab, select BAD as target variable.

 4. Under Pipelines, create a simple pipeline as shown below using Imputation, Open Source Code, Forest and Gradient Boosting nodes.
-The Data Exploration node was added to see which variable deviates from normality the most and log transform that variable before modeling.
+The Data Exploration node was added to see which variable deviates from normality the most and log-transform that variable before modeling.

 (**NOTE:** Since HMEQ data has missing values, an Imputation node was added before Open Source Code node)